APRIL 8, 2026ERA · payer requirements

 Each of these issues is manageable on its own.
 Specialty clinics get into trouble when several are happening at the same time.

 A payer enrollment gap hides one set of ERAs.
-A bank deposit lacks enough reassociation detail for another.
-Claim-level auto-posting masks line-level denials in a third bucket.
+A paper remit bypasses structured intake entirely.
+Claim-level auto-posting masks a denied observation line, a missing drug unit, or a session-limit denial in a third bucket.
 Secondary balances remain open after the primary post.
 The result is not one visible outage.
 It is a slow loss of trust in the AR and cash-posting picture.

 That is why specialty-clinic reconciliation problems often feel harder to diagnose than claim-submission problems.
 The workflow is half working, which makes the failure easier to tolerate and harder to unwind.